 "Our time in the islands came to a close all too soon.
 One thing is for sure, though -- we'll be back."

 - Trails and Ales in the San Juan Islands blog entry, November 2017.

 We made good on that promise the following year, returning to Orcas Island in 2018 for a beer fest known as Hops on the Rock.
 Come along as we share the ins and outs of this annual tradition in the islands -- and some of our favorite stops throughout the weekend.
 All aboard: it's island time!

-The holidays are here!
 This year, we've curated a list of some of our favorite beer and hiking gifts from around the northwest.
-From trail and brewery guides to trucker hats, here's our 2017 Beer Hiking Gift Guide.
-Hoppy Holidays!
+From trail and brewery guides (ok, it's mostly guidebooks) to t-shirts and trucker hats, here's our 2018 Beer Hiking Gift Guide.

 After our night out in Anacortes, we hopped the ferry to the San Juan Islands.
 Five years ago there wasn’t a single craft brewery in the islands.
 Now there are three, with a fourth opening on Lopez next year.
 Consider us convinced: it’s high time to visit the islands.